League of Corinth

-The title 'League of Corinth' was invented by modern historians because the first council of the League took place in Corinth, and the Greek word synedrion is better translated as congress or conference rather than league.
-The organization was the first time in history that the Greek city-states (with the notable exception of Sparta, which would join only later under Alexander's terms) would unify under a single political entity.
+The title 'League of Corinth' was invented by modern historians because the first council of the League took place in Corinth, though the Greek word synedrion is better translated as congress.
+The adjective Hellenic derives from Hellenikos meaning "pertaining to Greece and Greeks".
+The League was the first time in history that the Greek city-states (save Sparta, by then deprived of Messenia and long since in terminal decline as a military power) would unify under a single political entity.